pgr0ss/elixir_experience/README.md

 Follow the instructions at https://www.docker.com

-If you use OSX, use boot2docker and ensure that you run `$(boot2docker shellinit)` in the terminal
+If you use OS X, use boot2docker and ensure that you run `$(boot2docker shellinit)` in the terminal

+### Install PostgreSQL

+On OS X, `brew install postgresql`

 ### Running

 To start your new Phoenix application:

 1. Install dependencies with `mix deps.get`
+1. Create and migration the database with `mix db.reset`
-2. Start Phoenix router with `mix phoenix.start`
+2. Start Phoenix with `mix phoenix.server`

 Now you can visit `localhost:4000` from your browser.